Skip to main content

 ~/.ollim-bot/state/credentials.jsonManual — downloaded from Google Cloud ConsoleOAuth 2.0 client credentials

-~/.ollim-bot/state/token.jsonAuto-generated on first authentication flowOAuth refresh and access tokens
+~/.ollim-bot/state/token.jsonAuto-generated after /google-authOAuth refresh and access tokens

 Next steps